annahilla/annahilla/README.md

 **WellPulse**: A comprehensive MERN stack application designed to track healthy habits.
 It features a calendar to manage habits, progress charts to visualize improvement, and an interactive map displaying locations where users can perform their habits.
 On the frontend, I used Typescript, Redux for efficient state management, React Router for seamless navigation, Firebase for secure authentication, and Tailwind CSS for responsive, modern styling.
 The backend is built with Node.js and Express, ensuring smooth and scalable functionality.

 <a href="https://github.com/annahilla/wellpulse">View Frontend Repository</a> / <a href="https://github.com/annahilla/wellpulse-api">View Backend Repository</a> / <a href="https://wellpulse.vercel.app/">View Live Version</a>

-**Star Wars Ships Data App**: A React app that fetches data from the Star Wars API, listing ships and displaying detailed information for each ship.
-The app uses Typescript, Redux for state management, React Router for routing and Tailwind for styling.

-<a href="https://github.com/annahilla/7-Star-Wars-Guide">View Repository</a> / <a href="https://star-wars-starship-explorer.vercel.app/">View Live Version</a>

-**Budget Calculator App**: A dynamic web app for calculating website budgets based on customization options like the number of pages and languages.
-It allows users to generate multiple budgets and save them in a list with detailed information.
-Built with React, Context, and styled with Tailwind.

-<a href="https://github.com/annahilla/6-Budget-App">View Repository</a> / <a href="https://web-budget-calculator.vercel.app">View Live Version</a>

-**Digital Onboarding**: A sleek and interactive React web application that showcases a series of onboarding cards.
-Users can smoothly navigate between the cards with dynamic animations, providing an engaging user experience, Perfect for onboarding processes or any multi-step user flow.

-<a href="https://github.com/annahilla/5-Digital-Onboarding">View Repository</a> / <a href="https://digital-onboarding.vercel.app">View Live Version</a>

 <hr>